Ironmuffins/Javascript-Exercises/fibonacci/README.md

 ```

 New features:
-Does not accept negative numbers
+User can now input strings, which will be converted to numbers.

 Existing features:
-Works with positive and negative numbers.
+Works with positive numbers and does not accept negative numbers.
+Strings are converted to numbers.

 Future features:
-Will accept and convert strings to integers.
+None, except condensing and cleaning up the code.